tjuksingle/PutExtraBack/README.md

    # Resume

-  In order to get the valves back after another actvity process them, method startActivityForResult will be needed, which means that onActivityResult should be overridden.
-The activity need a result back, so the second activity won't finish if third activity is started and method onBackPress should be overridden.
+  In order to get the values back after another actvity process them, method startActivityForResult will be needed, which means that onActivityResult should be overridden.
+The activity need a result back, so the second activity won't finish if the third activity is started and method onBackPress should be overridden.
   I want third activity can back to the first activity directly， so I tried to override onActvityResult in the second activity , and it work just fine:

     @Override